aj-chou/wise/README.md

 *	Self-awareness is a computational capacity for self-modeling, monitoring, and predictive reflection within an intelligent system.
 *	Death is reconceptualized as an irreversible form across each intelligence level and scale - biological decay, cellular dissolution, data erasure, system halting, quantum decoherence or universe heat death.
 *	Emergence is the scale-dependent, spontaneous unfolding phenomenon from a complex computational system.

+### Language as Quantum Superposition
+This paper proposes a novel framework for understanding language as a system of quantum semantic superposition, where words function like quantum states holding multiple meanings simultaneously until interpretation "collapses" them into one.
+It introduces a semantic version of the Bekenstein bound to limit linguistic information density, and maps the evolution of wisdom across cultures as successive Pareto frontiers, each representing optimal trade-offs between semantic compression and depth of insight.
+The approach bridges Buddhist, Daoist, Western philosophy, quantum information theory, and complexity science, aiming to describe wisdom as saturating semantic information bounds with minimum symbols, before transcending to higher frontiers of comprehension.

 ## Applications